irisnet/irishub/docs/get-started/Join-the-Mainnet.md

 A validator is under the risk of being attacked.
 You could follow this [guide](../software/sentry.md) to setup a sentry node to protect yourself.

-## Fuxi  Testnet

-Fuxi testnet is used for testing irishub.

 ##  Useful Links